I have been working in “social” for some time. I worked out recently that I was “blogging” before it was even called blogging.

-The @Forum section of my personal website (seen here in a from March 2001) was providing my views on the new digital economy some time ago.
+The @Forum section of my personal website (seen here from March 2001) provided my views on the new digital economy some time ago.

 Back in 2009, I joined Visible Technologies in London, and as many know I was the CEO of Kred from 2011 – 2013.
 This was the formal part of my “social media” career where I provided tools and advice to blue chip clients on how to measure and manage their social media presence.

 My move to IBM in October 2013 was a deliberate shift from social media to social business, and it is important to explain the difference.

 I define a social business in the following way…

 A social business is an organization

 to create business value

 Note the words I have highlighted: culture – people – business value.
 No mention of fans, followers, likes, Facebook or Twitter – just real business value.

 This what my C-Suite clients want to hear.
 When anyone mentions social, they immediately think Facebook and Twitter and the conversation and the preconceptions become those related to social media and not social business.

 You can see me explain my shift towards social business in the video below, shot by the Drum as I spoke with Jen Faull while we drove around the streets of London in the back of a black cab.